-What is more from-scratch than soft and buttery, homemade sourdough rolls without the use of commercial yeast?
+What is more from-scratch than soft, buttery, homemade sourdough rolls made without commercial yeast?

 I can whip the dough up after the kids go to bed, and we will have dough that is ready to bake for dinner the next day.

 As I previously mentioned, sourdough is the process of fermenting grains, allowing the natural yeasts to raise the bread and break down the naturally occurring phytic acid in the grains.

 This phytic acid breakdown increases some nutrients, like folate, and also makes other nutrients more bio available.

 Fermenting grains also helps increase the digestibility and can even lower the amount of gluten present. (source)

 Some people that have gluten sensitivities (not celiac disease) may be able to tolerate long-fermented (24 hours) wheat products.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.

 Tips For Making Sourdough Dinner Rolls: